tommyip/elon/grammar.md

 | _ -> Int.to_string(a)      # wildcard / catch-all case

 let coolness =
-  if a > 9000                # conditional expression
+  if a > 9000 then           # conditional expression
     "Over 9000"              # indentation-based scoping
   else                       # optional-else branch
     "Meh"